Friday, September 11, 2015

 U.S. Navy photo by Petty Officer 1st Class Michael W. Pendergrass

-Twelve years ago this, I overheard a coworker down the hall from my office telling someone else about planes hitting the World Trade Center.
+Fourteen years ago today, I overheard a coworker down the hall from my office telling someone else about planes hitting the World Trade Center.
 I checked in on the Internet and on news radio for reports on what would develop into the the modern era's day of infamy.
 We know of the attacks on the World Trade Center and the Pentagon, but there was also the attack that did not occur because of the heroic actions of the passengers on United Flight 93.

 This anniversary stirs abundant remembrance and reflection and many stirring pictorial and video items have appeared on the web and on Facebook.
 I still find this audio/visual Internet presentation developed by a New Yorker shortly after the attacks as one of the most powerful portrayals of those times.
 The sequence is ~15 minutes long and some of the images and sounds are quite disturbing, others are inspirational.
 (Use the browser View/Zoom function and adjust the scroll bar to enlarge the slide show.)

-It is important that we remember, not only to honor those who died and those who acted heroically that day, but to remain constantly aware of the ongoing dangers, of the presence of real evil in the hearts of some people, and to maintain constant vigilance and a determination to defeat this evil.
+It is important that we remember, not only to honor those who died and those who acted heroically that day, but to remain constantly aware of the ongoing and growing dangers, of the presence of real evil in the hearts of some people, and to maintain constant vigilance and a determination to defeat this evil.
 Finally, we must always remember to trust in God and his mercy during trying times.
 The story of the cross formed by two beams found among the ruins of the twin towers is recounted here.